teonet-co/teonpcli/README.md

 ### 1.2 Update submodules to latest version

-Last version of the project used some different versions of subprojects.
+Last version of the project used some different versions of submodules.
 If you need switch to latest versions of submodules use next git command:

     git submodule update --remote --merge